spwntch/core/README.md

 pnpm dlx spawn-workspace
 ```

+For more info, rather check out [@spwntch/workspace](https://github.com/spwntch/workspace) on [Github](https://github.com/spwntch).
+It is after all a more user-focussed repo and thus has better docs 😇.

-> There is still much to document here...
+> There is still much to document here, contirbutors welcome...